 One interesting thing from Matz, he's building up a lab in Tokyo, sadly without much budget so anyone who wants to join this lab working on ruby would have to do that on his own expenses.

 I think it would be nice to do this in a very small scale, just five people meeting for a week and working full-time on redmine (or anything else).
 Just like a regular sprint in Scrum and I think the result would be awesome.
 The jQuery team did that a few weeks ago for two days:

 I'd be able to host this event, we have some appartments in Berchtesgaden (that's in Germany and nearest airport is Salzburg) that are available off-season and as my house is next to a saltmine I think "redmine by the saltmine" would a funny name.

 The only costs for you would be wasting your holidays and traveling.

 Any ideas about that?

-RE: ruby core - Added by Jim Mulholland about 10 years ago
+RE: ruby core - Added by Jim Mulholland over 14 years ago

 I'm glad to see Redmine finally getting the love that it deserves!